Magensa/te-connect-react/TecPaymentRequestREADME.md

 [More details about Apple Pay listeners here](https://github.com/Magensa/te-connect-react/blob/master/TecApplePayREADME.md#Apple-Pay-Listeners)

 ### ```confirm-token``` Event
-This is the only event listener that is required to complete the both workflows.
+This is the only event listener that is required to complete both workflows.
 This is the only event that can optionally contain an ```error``` property (in the case the payment was submitted, but was unsuccessful).
 Be sure to check for that property first, if it exists.
 When listening to the ```confirm-token``` event - there will be up to two special properties to the event:
 - ```tokenDetails```
     - ```type``` specifies the payment request platform in which the token was created.